Mileage Allowance Payments: Complete Guide

 What is mileage allowance and why is it important?

-Mileage allowance is essentially a sum of money that employees receive based on the number of miles they drive for work-related purposes using their personal vehicle.
+Mileage allowance is essentially a sum of money that employees can receive from their employer which is based on the number of miles they drive for work-related purposes using their personal vehicle.

 What qualifies as business mileage?

-Business mileage refers to the distance you travel for work-related purposes using a personal vehicle.
+Business mileage refers to the distance travelled for work-related purposes using a personal vehicle.
 It’s an essential aspect of financial tracking for businesses, ensuring that travel expenses related to vehicle use are accurately recorded.

 Business mileage includes travel to various locations, such as client meetings, site visits, conferences, and other job-related tasks.

-These business expenses are distinct from personal mileage, which pertains to trips made using your own vehicle but for personal reasons, like grocery shopping or commuting to and from your primary workplace.
+These business expenses are distinct from personal mileage, which pertains to trips made using a personal vehicle for personal reasons, like grocery shopping or commuting to and from a primary workplace.

 To qualify as business mileage, a trip must meet certain criteria: